c-blake/nio/db-bench.md

 as fast as programmer-user optimized analysis pipelines.
 The question is more "how much" you lose -- 2X/5X/50X/1000X -- not "whether".
-So, if data is big enough to make performance a real concern, the answer to me is to make this programming as easy as it can be which is in many ways a simpler problem.
+So, if data is big enough to make performance a real concern, the answer to me is to make this programming as easy as it can be which is in many ways a simpler problem than what general purpose DBs try to do (measure, guess, provide a zillion toggles).

 ### Double Extra Credit: Parallel Parses

-The bulk of the calculation is clearly parsing/loading the data.
-Now, maybe the data will be used many times and the one-time cost at induction into your system is no big deal.
-Or maybe, as in this demo, it dominates for a one/few times calculation and you'd like to speed it up.
+The bulk of the above calculation is clearly parsing/loading the data.
+Now, maybe the data will be used many times and the upfront cost at induction into your system is no big deal.
+Or maybe, as in this demo, it dominates for a one/few times calculation and you'd like to speed that up, too.

 This is harder than it might first appear.
 It's easy to spit an input file and search for newlines to create independent segments (assuming newlines are a